vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the performer should observe a fast or nakta or ekabhakta on 9th, make a trident of flour and a silver lotus with a golden pericarp and present them to Durgā, who destroys all sins; in P. and the following months different artificial animals are prepared and placed in different vessels and presented ( such as a golden elephant with four tusks placed in a golden vessel, golden ram in a golden vessel ) to Svāhā; he stays in Candraloka for numberless years and then becomes a handsome king; KKV 288-294 = HV I. 933-937 (from Bhav.).
 Rūpa means ' manufactured article or figure resembling an animal.'
 The deities mentioned are either

 forms of Durgā or of Mātrs.
-Rūpasankrānti-on the day of Saṅkrānti the performer takes oil
+Rūpasaṅkrānti-on the day of Saṅkrānti the performer takes oil

-bath, places in a golden vessel ghee along with some gold and presents it to a brāhmaṇa, observes ekabhakta that day; a sankrāntivrata; reward is the same as a thousand Aśra medhas and beauty, youth, long life, health and wealth,
+bath, places in a golden vessel ghee along with some gold and presents it to a brāhmaṇa, observes ekabhakta that day; a saṅkrāntivrata; reward is the same as a thousand Aśra medhas and beauty, youth, long life, health and wealth,

 heaven; HV II.
 734 ( from Skanda ).
 Rūpasattra--on 8th of the dark half after Phā, pūrnimnā when

-joined with Mūla nakṣatra one should begin the vrata; worship nakṣatra, its lord, Varuna and the Moon and Viṣṇu; homa; honour guru; next day fast; he should worship Keśava and assign to the several limbs of Keśava from the feet upwards to the head and hair thereon different nakṣatras; the sattra is finished at the end of Cai. su.; at end of vrata worship Viṣṇu with flowers, dhūpa &c.; homa with mantra (Rg.
+joined with Mūla nakṣatra one should begin the vrata; worship nakṣatra, its lord, Varuna and the Moon and Viṣṇu; homa; honour guru; next day fast; he should worship Keśava and assign to the several limbs of Keśava from the feet upwards to the head and hair thereon different nakṣatras; the sattra is finished at the end of Cai. su.; at end of vrata worship Viṣṇu with flowers, dhūpa &c.; homa with mantra (R̥g.
 I. 22.
 20 ); gift to guru; dinner to brāhmaṇas; goes to heaven and when he returns becomes a king &c.; HV II.
 671-675 (from Vi.
 Dh.); vide Br.
 S. 104.
 6-13 for same vrata on Cai. kr.
 8, with fast and worship of Nārāyaṇa and nakṣatra.

 Rūpārāpti– 1) by worshipping the ten Viśve-devas on 5th tithi

 one reaches heaven; HV I. 574-75 (from Vi.
 Dh.); for ten Viśyedevas, vide H. of Dh.
 VOL IV p.
-457 note 1018; (2) This is a Māsavrata; from the 1st tithi after Phā. pūrnimā
+457 note 1018; (2) This is a Māsavrata; from the 1st tithi after Phā. pūrṇimā

 List of vratas

 395

-up to Cai. pūrnimā; one should worship the image of Keśava reclining on the hoods of Sesa, subsist by ekabhakta way, sleep on the ground ( not on a cot); fast for three days and then perform worship on Cai. pūrṇimā and donate silver and a pair of garments; this confers beauty (rūpa ); HV II.
+up to Cai. pūrṇimā; one should worship the image of Keśava reclining on the hoods of Sesa, subsist by ekabhakta way, sleep on the ground ( not on a cot); fast for three days and then perform worship on Cai. pūrṇimā and donate silver and a pair of garments; this confers beauty (rūpa ); HV II.
 744

 (from Vi.
 Dh, III, 202.
 1-5).
 Rogamukti-by worshipping the attendants of Skanda, Rudra